Building a fantasy golf team doesn’t sound that hard, does it? Pick a tournament, pick players and pick groups. It’s as easy as that.

 Consult your guru

-When it comes to your investment portfolio, a financial security advisor/investment representative can be your guru.
-Your advisor can help you choose investments that are best suited to your personal situation.
-They’ve got the in-depth knowledge and access to resources that can help guide you in the right direction to assemble a portfolio that’s custom built to reflect your investment goals.
+When it comes to your investment portfolio, a financial security advisor/investment representative can be your ‘guru’ and help you choose investments that are best suited to your personal situation.

 The playing field

-When planning your portfolio, your advisor can determine the type of investments your goals favour.
-This can help them decide if you’ll be investing more conservatively with fixed income or more aggressively by investing in equities.
-Your advisor will keep your goals, time horizon, and tolerance for risk in mind.
+A financial security advisor can determine the type of investments your goals favour.
+This can help them decide if you’ll be investing more conservatively in fixed income or more aggressively in equities.

-Here’s where research and planning will come into play.
-When choosing players for your team, you will need to focus on career statistics, play style and performance in previous tournaments.
+Here’s where research and planning come into play.
+When choosing players for your team, you’ll need to focus on career statistics, play style and performance in previous tournaments.

 Your advisor can bring this same approach to help you choose your investment portfolio fund manager.
 They’ll research how a fund manager operates and what their investment strategy is so you can make selections that are suited for you and your investing goals.